vasu-sailu/boto3-class-lokeshsoni-2023/Lambda Use Cases/Start instance at particular time/README.md

-# Stop the instance at a particular time
+# Start the instance at a particular time

 ## Architecture Diagram